xperimex/xperimex.github.io/_posts/2023-08-28-real-induction.md

 those are the only statements we could build off of.
 No matter how long you let our induction go for, it will never be able to prove a statement is true for the ordinal $\omega$, while still being in a well-ordered set.

 This is the purpose of **transfinite induction**.
-When working to prove things for any well-ordered set, we can run into these **limiting cases** ($\omega$ is aptly called a **limiting ordinal**) that don't work completely well with the notion of having a "next element" at infinity; you can imagine labelling elements in a well-ordered set as with 0, 1, 2, etc. as we have been doing before, and then eventually running into $\omega$ to throw your induction off.
+When working to prove things for any well-ordered set, we can run into these **limiting cases** ($\omega$ is aptly called a **limiting ordinal**) that don't work completely well with the notion of having a "next element" at infinity; you can imagine labelling elements in a well-ordered set as with 0, 1, 2, etc. as we have been doing before, and then eventually running into an element $\omega$ to throw your induction off.
 It's always infinity that makes things a little more difficult.

 ### The Principle of Transfinite Induction